I wonder if we dream based on our sexual orientation.

 Finally, she suggested we actually go into the store.
 We left our safe observation post above a building and went into the store.
 It was a drug-store/convenience store; nothing fancy, kind of bad lighting, dingy looking floors that suggested there had been lots of traffic in the store and that this was a well-established store.
 Me and my companion slowly walked the aisles in search of my ‘dream’ guy.
 The few we encountered did nothing for me.
 No excitement, no piqued interest, no comments from me whatsoever.
 This has actually been my attitude toward men and relationships in real life, as of late.
 No excitement, no real interest.
 Sure, I see one or two that make pause but still, at 25, I’ve not encountered one that I’ve engaged in a way that’d lead to a relationship of intimacy and trust.
 I often times feel like I’m living in a ‘Gentlemen Prefer Blondes’ world; there are plenty of Marilyn Monroe types who seem care-free and get any man they want.
 Then there are your Jane Russels, like me, who tend to be the watchers and responsible ones.
 We Jane Russels are tag-alongs, there for the fun, not so much for the experience.
 The spotlight is never really on us but we’re fine with that.

 We were about leave and give up when all of a sudden … there SHE was.
 She made me stop.
 She grabbed my attention.
 She had my heart all a flutter.
 A brunette; not tall, not fancy but in my eyes, she was immaculate.
+She was not unlike some of the Babestation Girls that you might performing live on camera online.
 At this point, my companion, who had been trying to relentlessly to help me find the man of my dreams just disappeared.
 I was left alone, staring at this female who looked to be around my age.
 She was looking at some items on a shelf, not taking notice of the many others around her staring at her.
 I approached her.
 I can’t remember or recall if I said anything to her.
 All I remember was that I put my arm around her shoulder.
 She smiled.
 She gave me a look that asked, “Are you crazy?
 I’m too afraid to ask you this myself so we’ll just stay like this to appease you.”

 I was happy to have found her.
 To be with her in that moment and in this microcosm of a moment and within a dream, I started to dream again.
 I dreamed of a life with this unknown woman and opportunity.
 A future, shared experiences, there was a lot of promise with this one.
 And then as she finally looked at me, still smiling, I woke up.
 Ah, it was just a dream.

 I know what some may say.
 You’re straight!
 Stop denying yourself and go out and find your ‘dream girl’!
 I don’t believe that to be the case, though.
+I mean, I could try and experiment with it and get something like one of the best pocket pussy toys available and see how aroused that would get me, but I’m not sure it’s all about the sexual factors when it comes to females, for me at least.
 There will always be a part of me that will latch on to a female; it’s with a female you can rely on(when you’re queer or of a non-hetero leaning); it’s a female that when a man does you wrong, you can run to and tell them and they will GET it, they will understand beyond the realm of the bedroom or positions; it’s with a female that when men come and go, relationships fail and turn into a puff of smoke, they’ll be there and they’ll hold your hand just long enough to tell you to get back out there.
 I’m not sure why I dream in hetero-vision.

 Maybe there is a part of me that knows the kind of love and intimacy I’m looking for doesn’t exist amongst men.
 Sure, there’s someone out there for everyone but I’m not convinced we’re always in a position to find or meet that person.
 I’m a stubborn guy; I hate settling for anything less than what I want.
 Whether it be a certain purchase item, a craving, or in terms of a person I like, I don’t ever want to just pick something that’s convenient and a knock-off.